Republic of Korea Navy: Republic of Korea Fleet (Navy Operations Command)

 Headquartered in Jinhae, the Submarine Force Command was established in February 2015.
 The ROK Navy's submarine unit had a humble beginning with three Dolgorae-class midget submarines in June 1990.
 After acquiring ROKS Chang Bogo (SS 061), a Type 209-class submarine, the Submarine Squadron 57 of the Component Flotilla Five was upgraded to the Submarine Flotilla Nine in October 1995.
 Since then, it has been playing the role of the ROK Navy's core strength.

 The Submarine Force Command, which is led by a rear admiral (upper half), includes six Submarine Squadrons with Type 214 submarines (Sohn Wonyil class) and Type 209 submarines (Chang Bogo class).
-In September 2018, the ROK Navy launched the first locally designed 3,000-ton submarine, Dosan Ahn Changho (SS 083).
+In September 2018, the ROK Navy launched the first locally designed 3,000-ton submarine, ROKS Dosan Ahn Changho (SS 083).

 The Submarine Force Command offers the International Submarine Education & Training Program (ISETP) for submariners around the world.